 Now that the Spring/2nd semester is upon us and we begin gearing up for New York State testing please keep in mind a few things.
 School begins at 7:30am each day - please make every effort to have your child in school on time.
 Regular attendance at school is extremely important to your child’s academic success.
 Being in school, on time, is the first step in assuring that your child will be able to complete all of their work, have all necessary information presented to them first – hand and experience a sense of positive self – worth as it relates to school.

-Every two weeks we send out Attendance and Tardy letters to those parents/guardians whose child has either excessive absences and/or tardies.
+At the end of each month at OMS we generate Attendance and Tardy letters to those parents/guardians whose child has either excessive absences and/or tardies.
 Please keep in mind it is the responsibility of every parent/guardian to insure that any child under 17 years of age is in attendance at school on a regular basis (New York State Education Law 3205).
 If there is anything I can do to help you and your child with attendance/prompt arrival at school please let me know.

 - Talk to you child about school, ask them questions about their day, their interests, etc.